Practicum and Independent Study

 An independent study course provides a student the opportunity to work with a faculty member on a project of mutual interest.
 Students seek out such an opportunity by contacting instructors/faculty members whose research and scholarly interests match their own.
 Faculty members do not need to be within the School of Health Studies.
 Students have worked with faculty members in the Sister Schools of the Faculty of Health Sciences as well as researchers in other Faculties at Western and at other institutions.
 Elements of the independent study course are arranged with the specific faculty member; that is what makes it an independent experience.

-All students are required to completee certain components during the course, including:
+All students are required to complete certain components during the course, including:

-Requirement: Registered in Honors Specialization, 75% cumulative average
+Requirement: Registered in a Honors module, 75% cumulative average

 NOTE: Deadlines that fall on the weekend or a statutory holiday will be accepted the following business day.

-The independent study (HS 4990F/HS 4991G) and practicum (HS 4900E, 4910F/G) courses require an application by students.
-These applications can be found on the School of Health Studies website under the experiential learning tab.
-The applications have deadlines; ensure that you have completed and submitted your application in advance of the deadline and have met the requirements (agreement by the supervisor or organization) at the time of submission.
+The independent study (HS 4990F/HS 4991G) and practicum (HS 4995F and HS 4996G) courses require an application by students.
+These applications can be found on the School of Health Studies website under the Practicum and Independent Study tab.
+The applications have deadlines; ensure that you have completed and submitted your application in advance of the deadline and have met the course requirements.

-The practicum requires students to spend on average 6-8 hours working for the organization or community partner each week of the term (generally 13-14 weeks for a one term course and 26 weeks for a full course).
-The time commitment may fluctuate each week depending on the needs of the organization and type of project you are involved with.
-In addition, there are course requirements, including a learning contract and practicum poster along with a weekly one-hour tutorial/seminar.
+The practicum requires students to spend on average 6-8 hours working with the organization or community partner each week of the term (generally 11-12 weeks for a one semester course and 22-24 weeks for a full placement).
+The time commitment may fluctuate each week depending on the needs of the organization and type of project the students are involved with.
+In addition, there are course requirements, including a learning contract, reflection assignments and a final report.

 Yes.
 Students can take both courses in their senior year.